neil-unomaha/CIF_CYBR_8950/README.md

 ### Merit

 If we can effectively implement tools from the Palo Alto API to the CIF Framework, this will help to automate some of the processes within the system.
 This can remove some of the manual, tedious task(s) that must be done with the framework.
 With proper implementation, this could also eliminate risk associated with human error within the framework, as it would be done automatically.
 If deemed appropriate, this could also be shared with other colleges/organizations that utilize the CIF framework.
+However, if in the event we are unable to accomplish this, the fallback would be to pull threat from the CIF, and automatically push them to the Palo Alto devices.
+This would still accomplish a more automated process.

 ## Project Timeline